ishanthilina/Hadoop-Matrices-Multiplication/README.md

-Hadoop 3 Matrices Multiplication
+Hadoop Two Matrix Multiplication
 =====================

 About
 -----
-This a pet project written with Hadoop to multiply three matrices.
+This a pet project written with Hadoop to multiply two matrices.
 Based on the implementation of [Studhadoop's code](https://github.com/studhadoop/Matrix-Multiplication/blob/master/MatrixMultiplication.java)

 Compiling the Project
 ----------------